 Coming from Boawae it is 30 kilometers (1 hour) to the capital (ibu kota) Bajawa, a small and pleasant town sitting at an elevation of 1300 meters comfortably cool and in a scenic environment surrounded by mountains.
-There is a colourful local market on the outskirts of the town, a few nice tourist restaurants and full of guides and drivers.
+There is a colourful local market on the outskirts of the town, a few nice tourist restaurants and full of guides.
 If you need one they probably will find you first.

 Bajawa has a few dozen hotels.
 In the summer months June to September it can be a problem to find a room.
 Check first before leaving.
 Also check this section

 EAT & DRINK

 Outside the local stuff there are some real restaurants on the mainstreet in Bajawa.
 Try a dish in Camelia, Dito's Resto, Emtry Cafe, Lucas Restaurant or Milonari but on a Saturday night you should visit the lively Taman Kartini.

 While you have your dinner you often can enjoy live music in Dito's Resto, Maybeth, Milonari or Emtry Cafe.
 Ask for your favourite song and don't forget to ask for a local one.
 The repertoire is a mix of English evergreens, Spanish, Indonesian, Ambon and local songs.
 Some of the singers are awesome, like Ryan a singer songwriter.
 Also a few wanna be Eric - Morgan - Claptons amongst them.
 And if you are lucky you can meet Aldo who has won The Voice Indonesia in 2019.